zbynekdrlik/abl-touchosc/rules/touchosc-lua-rules.md

     end
 end

+-- LABELS - Have text but behave differently
 -- Labels use 'x' value when interactive function onValueChanged(valueName)
     if valueName == "x" then
         -- Label tapped
     end
 end

+-- Labels CAN have text
+self.values.text = "Track Name"  -- Works on labels

 -- Handle both for flexibility if valueName == "touch" or valueName == "x" then